Murdoch is pouncing on Time Warner while rivals are distracted

 | NEW YORK

-NEW YORK Rupert Murdoch looks to have been canny in his $80 billion takeover approach to Time Warner Inc, cornering the media giant at a time when potential "white knight" bidders are busy absorbing their own large deals.
+NEW YORK Rupert Murdoch looks to have been canny in his $80 billion (46.81 billion pounds) takeover approach to Time Warner Inc (TWX.N), cornering the media giant at a time when potential "white knight" bidders are busy absorbing their own large deals.

 Time Warner, owner of many highly-prized assets from HBO to Warner Bros, has rejected Fox's initial cash-and-stock proposal of $85 per share.
 An eventual deal would transform the U.S. media landscape and cement Murdoch's status as the most powerful magnate in U.S. media and entertainment.